The Isle of Pingo Pongo

-The Isle of Pingo Pongo is a 1938 Merrie Melodies cartoon supervised by Tex Avery.
-The short was released on May 28, 1938, and features the debut of Elmer Fudd.
-This is the first of a series of travelogue spoofs, and the first Warner Bros. "spot gag" cartoon, where each vignette is punctuated by a moment of blackout.
+The Isle of Pingo Pongo is a 1938 American animated comedy short film directed by Fred Avery.
+The short was released on May 28, 1938.
+It is the 95th film in the Merrie Melodies series and the second cartoon to star Elmer Fudd.
+It is the first of a series of travelogue spoofs directed by Avery, where each vignette is punctuated by a moment of blackout.
+It was re-released as a "Blue Ribbon" reissue in 1944, rendering the original film and credits to be lost.